-Now, CaringBridge is partnering with the American Stroke Association whose mission is to teach the globe that stroke is treatable and support from family and friends is vital to recovery.
+Appreciating the benefits of support on healing, CaringBridge is now partnering with the American Stroke Association, whose mission is to teach the globe that stroke is treatable, and that ongoing support from loved ones is vital to recovery.

 In the United States, someone suffers a stroke every 40 seconds.
 World Stroke Day, annually observed on Oct.
 29, underscores the serious nature and high rates of stroke, raises awareness of the prevention and treatment of stroke, and highlights the importance of better care and support for survivors.